SUMIF with Multiple Criteria (Table of Contents)

 Arguments of SUMIF Function:

-- Range – This first range is the range for which we need to calculate the sum.
+- Range – This first range is the range we need to calculate the sum.

 - Criteria – It is for fixing the criteria for what part of the range we need to calculate the sum.

-- Sum_Range – It is that range which needs to get summed for defined criteria.
+- Sum_Range – That range needs to be summed for defined criteria.

 How to Use Excel SUMIF Function with Multiple Criteria?

-Let’s understand how to use Multiple Criteria by using some examples in Excel.
+Let’s understand how to use Multiple Criteria using examples in Excel.

 We got the sales data for some product class.
-As we can see below, the data which we have has the owner’s names and quantity sold by them for the respective product class.
+As we can see below, the data we have has the owners’ names and the quantity sold by them for the respective product class.

 Now we will apply multiple criteria in the simple SUMIF function.

-Considering the multiple criteria for calculating the sum of the above-shown data, we need to apply SUMIF so that we can get the sum of more than 1 owner’s quantity sold data.
+Considering the multiple criteria for calculating the sum of the above-shown data, we need to apply SUMIF to get the sum of more than 1 owner’s quantity sold data.
 Here we will calculate the total quantities sold by Ben and Jenny together.

 For calculating the sum of quantities sold by Ben, select the Owner’s name as in range, criteria as BEN, and sum range as complete Quantity Sold column C and press enter.